solspace/craft-freeform/packages/plugin/src/Integrations/Single/FormMonitor/README.md

 - Go to the **Single** integration page in the Freeform Settings area.
 - Click on **Form Monitor**.
 - Enable **Form Monitor** by toggling on the **Enabled** setting.
-- Confirm or enter a different default email address in the **Default Error Notification Email** setting.
+- Confirm or enter a different default email address in the **Notification Email** setting.
 - Save the page.
 - **Form Monitor** will validate its connection.